Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Numerical results

 \section{Numerical results}

+\quad \ To comprehensively evaluate the overall performance of the proposed parallel optimization framework and its algorithms, this chapter will conduct experiments across two dimensions: synthetic data and real-world data.
+The synthetic data experiments are designed to rigorously verify the algorithm’s convergence, computational efficiency, and its ability to learn from predefined data structures in a controlled environment.
+The real-world data experiments focus on the highly structurally complex task of music genre classification, aiming to test the algorithm’s generalization capability in practical scenarios and to deeply explore the musicological insights embedded in its analytical results.

-\quad \ In this section, we compare the performance of the proposed parallel algorithm and the existing state-of-the-art algorithms in synthetic data and real data.
-In general, all the parameters (for algorithms) $\mu, \lambda_1$ and $\lambda_2$ need to be chosen by the cross-validation (CV) method, while leading to the high computational burden.
+In general, all the parameters for algorithms $\mu, \lambda_1$ and $\lambda_2$ need to be chosen by the cross-validation (CV) method, while leading to the high computational burden.
 To reduce the computational cost, we suggest that $\mu$ is selected from the set $\{0.01,0.1,1\}$.
 Moreover, to choose the optimal values for the regularization parameters $\lambda_1, \lambda_2$, we adopt the method proposed in \cite{Zhang2016VariableSF}, which minimizes the SVM information criterion (SVMIC).
 SVMIC is defined as:

 Here, $\gamma \in [0,1]$ and $|S_{\lambda_1, \lambda_2}|$ is the number of non-zero coordinates in estimator.
 All the experiments in this paper prove that the selection of these parameters is very effective.
-We put the R codes for implementing the proposed parallel algorithm and reproducing our experiments on \url{https://github.com/xfwu1016/PADMM-for-Svms}.
 The iteration initial values of the prime and dual variables are both set to be $\bm 0$.

 In order to accelerate the convergence speed of the proposed parallel algorithm, we adopt the following acceleration method.
 One is the effective and simple method of adjusting $\mu$ proposed by \cite{Boyd2010DistributedOA}, that is